Welcome at this website

 ~ Vivism ~

-Vivism is the name of both a philosophy-of-life
+Vivism is the name of a principle of behaviour

-and a principle of behaviour based on that philosophy.
+The Vivistic principle of behaviour is based on a philosophy-of-life called

-The principle of behaviour (a norm to which all ones activities are assayed) more or less follows on from the older principle of behaviour called Veganism.
-As is well known this principle implies respecting life and well-being of animals in so far, that one doesn't use any kind of animal food and in the other aspects of ones behaviour seeks to exclude all kinds of cruely to animals as far as possible and practicable.
-Vivism extends this thus that not only life and well-being of animals, but of áll kinds of creatures (among which also plants and microbes) are respected to a degree as large as possible.
+The Vivistic principle of behaviour more or less follows on from the older principle of behaviour called Veganism.
+As is well known this principle implies respecting life and well-being of animals in so far, that one doesn't use any kind of animal food and in the other aspects of ones behaviour seeks to exclude all kinds of cruelty to animals.
+In Vivism this principle is extended thus that life and well-being of áll kinds of creatures (among which also plants and microbes) are respected to a degree as large as possible.

 hurt, or disoblige any living being, either directly or indirectly,